-The Hepatitis B vaccination program has been implemented for employees who may be exposed to blood borne pathogens during their routine work tasks.
-(These jobs are identified in Appendix B) In addition, any employee who has an exposure incident (i.e., needle stick) shall receive the appropriate medical care, including post-exposure inoculation.
-There is no cost to employees for the vaccinations.
+The Hepatitis B vaccination program has been implemented for employees who may be exposed to bloodborne pathogens during their routine work tasks.
+(These jobs are identified in Appendix E) In addition, any employee who has an exposure incident (i.e., needlestick) shall receive the appropriate medical care, including post-exposure inoculation.
+There is no cost to employees for the vaccinations (including prophylaxis).
 The vaccination program consists of a series of three inoculations over a six-month period.
-As part of their blood borne pathogens training, employees receive information concerning the vaccination, including its safety and effectiveness.
+If a routine booster dose(s) of hepatitis B vaccine is recommended by the U.S. Public Health Service at a future date, such booster dose(s) shall be made available in accordance with the vaccination program.
+As part of their bloodborne pathogens training, employees receive information concerning the vaccination, including its safety and effectiveness.

-The San Bernardino Community College District Human Resources department is responsible for managing this vaccination program.
-The vaccinations are to be administered by a qualified medical care facility identified by the Human Resources department.
+The SBCCD Human Resources Department is responsible for managing this vaccination program.
+The vaccinations (as well as post-exposure evaluation and follow-up) are to be administered by a qualified medical care facility identified by the Human Resources Department.